GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/coding.md

 ### Coding

 The java coding language that we use is not incredibly hard to learn once you figure it all out.
-It follows all of the coding fundamentals you may already know.
+It follows all the coding fundamentals you may already know.

 ## **IMPORTANT** when editing your code, only edit it in the **Team Code** section. **DO NOT** edit the FTC robot controller sample code

 * You will have to copy and paste the files from the external samples
 * It is very important that you only modify the TEAMCODE directory, any other directory can corrupt your project very easily and I see it happen and break Control Hubs a LOT

-### There are a lot of really good info and sample opModes [here](https://github.com/FIRST-Tech-Challenge/FtcRobotController)
+### There is a lot of excellent info and sample opModes [here](https://github.com/FIRST-Tech-Challenge/FtcRobotController)

 #### Getting started